noteflowIO/noteflow/docs/Getting-Started.md

 num_var = None                     #input  number    A numeric input
 report_file = '/report.csv'        #output filepath  The name of a file to export
 ```
-Currently, all documented inputs and outputs are required; there is no way to make an optional parameter.

 ### I/O Types